12 million

 Girls and women who have survived child marriage are speaking out and sharing their experiences to raise awareness and advocate for change.

-If you want to help end child marriage, there are many ways you can get involved.
+If you want to help end Child brides, there are many ways you can get involved.
 Learn more about how to take action below.

 Support Girls' Education